phobiadev/gouseful/README.md

 <br>

-`Join` - joins together an array into a string using a provided connector
+`Join` - joins together an array (of any type) into a string using a provided connector
 ```go
 a := []string{"a","b","c"}
 fmt.Println(gouseful.Join(a," - "))